 The Center for Science in the Public Interest lists tragacanth gum as a food additive that certain people should avoid because it has caused occasional severe allergic reactions.
-The HS has not previously investigated the impacts of nonorganic production of tragacanth gum on consumers, workers, or the environment.
+The HS has not previously investigated the impacts of non-organic production of tragacanth gum on consumers, workers, or the environment.
+We raised this issue in 2018, but the NOSB did not address it.